 The case referred to in the Amended Discharge Order of Commissioner of Administrative Services v.
 Spell (In re Spell), 650 F.2d 375, 377 (2d Cir.
 1981) involved the following issue on appeal: “whether the dischargeability of Spell’s debt to the State should be determined by the law in effect on August 9, 1978, when Spell was discharged in bankruptcy, or by the law in effect on March 4, 1980, when the bankruptcy judge ruled on the Commissioner’s complaint to determine dischargeability of the debt.”
 The Second Circuit held that the law in effect at time of discharge should control and reversed the District Court.

-If bankruptcy is an option you would like to pursue further please contact us at 888-867-8165 or by email at email@example.com to schedule a free initial consultation.
+If personal bankruptcy is an option you would like to learn more about please contact us at 888-867-8165 or completing the “Contact Us” form above to schedule a free initial consultation.